 After taking a few pictures of the glacier, its waterfall and the Cavell Pond, we turned to find the main trail leading up to the meadows.
 To complete the circuit and see all three look out points, the hike is approx 8.5 km, round trip.

-We followed the trail as it worked its way past Cavell Pond and then the workout really started as we followed a series of switchbacks up to the meadows.
+We followed the trail as it wound its way past Cavell Pond.
+That’s when the workout really started as we followed a series of switchbacks up to the meadows.

-Along the way we came across the impressive Lookout #1 that put us in direct line of sight to the the massive Angel Glacier, hanging precariously off the side of Mt Edith Cavell.
+About half way up to the meadows we came across the impressive Lookout #1.
+The small clearing in the trees put us in direct line of sight to the the massive Angel Glacier, hanging precariously off the side of Mt Edith Cavell.

 After taking a few pictures and catching our breath we continued on to the second and higher summit of Lookout #3, hiking across bare open rock lined by the Edith Cavell meadows.

-The last bit was pretty steep and took our breath away but it was short lived and the satisfaction of making it to the summit was definitely worth it!
+The last bit was pretty steep and took our breath away but it was short lived.
+The satisfaction of making it to the summit was definitely worth it, as were the incredible views.

 On the way down the mountain we stopped to have some lunch out of the wind but with direct views of Mt Edith Cavell and her hanging glacier.
 This was one of the most scenic lunch spots I’ve ever enjoyed!